its-shikhar89/Get-Your-Food/README.md

 # Get-Your-Food

 ## Overview
-**Get Your Food** is a restaurant management system designed to provide a seamless and intuitive user experience.
-The platform allows users to browse menus and book tables effortlessly.
-Built with modern technologies, it ensures a responsive design.
+**Get Your Food** is a comprehensive restaurant management system that facilitates a seamless user experience for Browse menus, placing online orders, and booking tables.
+Built with modern full-stack technologies, the platform ensures a responsive and intuitive design.

 ## Features
 - Interactive and responsive menu browsing.